 We have worked with 23,000 people in Juba to prevent the spread of cholera by training communities on how to prevent the spread of cholera and providing families with the equipment they need to implement this knowledge in practice, such as by distributing buckets and soap for hand washing.

-This project will make safe drinking water affordable and accessible to poor households in the long term, by changing the current system which exclusively provides water for the urban population at extremely high prices.
-This will also provide households with an opportunity to earn an income and provide for themselves and their families by managing newly constructed water facilities and selling clean water to vendors.
-The project will:
+This project aims to make safe drinking water affordable and accessible to poor households in the long term, by changing the current system which exclusively provides water for the urban population at extremely high prices.
+This could also provide households with an opportunity to earn an income and provide for themselves and their families by managing newly constructed water facilities and selling clean water to vendors.
+The project aims to:

 - Construct water facilities, providing people with a source of clean, affordable drinking water.